Bradford Premier League: Structure

 The League competition is made up of fixtures of fifty overs per side, with each team playing the others in their division both home and away.
 The strength of the League and its players is in part assisted by the League management having an open policy on the payment of players and no particular limit on the number of professional players in each game.
 However, teams are limited to one overseas player.
 In 2008 some first division sides have fielded as many as six players with professional (first-class) credentials.

 There are certain playing restrictions that apply to all League fixtures.
 Bowlers are limited to bowling a maximum of fifteen overs per innings, the fielding side's innings must be bowled within 3 hours 10 minutes (failure to do so results in a points penalty), and the fielding side must have four fieldsmen plus the wicketkeeper and bowler within a 30-yard fielding circle at the moment of delivery (failure to do so results in a no-ball being called).

 Points are awarded as follows: 10 points for a win, 5 points to each side for a tie (scores level), 0 points for a loss, 5 points to each side for abandonment (no play), and 5 points to each side for an abandonment (with play, no win achieved).
 For all results, bar an abandonment with no play, teams can gain an added maximum of five bonus batting points and five bonus bowling points.
 Batting points are awarded as 1 point for scoring 125 runs, with an extra 1 point for every further 25 runs (to a maximum of 5 points), and bowling points are awarded as 1 point for every 2 wickets taken.
 As thus, the maximum number of points that can be gained from a game is 20.

 Spectators at first XI matches are often required to pay for entry and a programme.
 The League management has, from 2008, capped the maximum charge at £3, with concessions at £1.50.
 Second XI matches are capped at a maximum of 25p for adults and 10p for children.
 All gate receipts are kept by the home club.

-Many of the grounds in the League are quite small.
-This fact, combined with traditionally good groundskeeping and wickets prepared primarily for batting makes for an exciting blend of cricket popular with supporters.